Scott Garnett

-Scott Aaron Garnett (born December 3, 1962) is an American former professional football defensive lineman who played four seasons in the National Football League (NFL) for the Denver Broncos, San Francisco 49ers, San Diego Chargers, and Buffalo Bills.
-He played college football at the University of Washington and was selected in the eighth round of the 1984 NFL draft.
+Scott Aaron Garnett (born December 3, 1962) is an American former professional football player who was a defensive lineman for four seasons in the National Football League (NFL) for the Denver Broncos, San Francisco 49ers, San Diego Chargers, and Buffalo Bills.
+He played college football for the Washington Huskies and was selected in the eighth round of the 1984 NFL draft.

 College career

 Garnett was a four-year letterman for Washington from 1980 to 1983.